Kamloops - 600 Kingston Avenue

 • How does the city plan to prioritize bylaw and RCMP patrols in the surrounding neighborhoods to monitor safety of all residents, including the shelter population?
 How does the city plan to prioritize bylaw and RCMP staffing to respond effectively to safety concerns?

-Jessica asked over 2 years ago
+Jessica asked about 3 years ago

 Thank you for your inquiry, Jessica.
 The Community Service Officers (CSOs) will conduct foot and/or bike patrols along the Rivers Trail from Westmount School to Richmond Park, and in Westmount Park.
 The City of Kamloops is working with crime prevention and RCMP to increase emphasis in the area, which may include additional patrols of the Westmount neighbourhood.
 Additionally, the city will be adding a sharps disposal container in Westmount Park, specific location has not yet been determined.